Meerathimothy/Cyber-Security/Security Testing Of Virtual Private Network.md

 1. Create anIPsec-basedVPN with the help of the Strongswan tool.

-     First we have installed thestrongswan in both vm (kali,ubuntu) as site A and site B. Check whether it enabled or not.Configure the kernal to enable packet

-forwarding for ipv4.
+     First we have installed thestrongswan in both vm (kali,ubuntu) as site A and site B. Check whether it enabled or not.
+Configure the kernal to enable packet forwarding for ipv4.
 Edit the configuration file in both sites.
 Generate secure PSK add the psk to /etc/ipsec-secrets.
-Secure file in both sites, make copy of

-configuration file then setup the vpnconfiguration on that file .
+Secure file in both sites, make copy configuration file then setup the vpnconfiguration on that file .
 Restart the vpn on both gateway and check status and verify both are secured securely.

 ![image](https://user-images.githubusercontent.com/57287429/233855665-926c1039-02c1-4c87-84a9-9b3dfbfa81b8.png)